 Dierks is very much a car-oriented city.
 This is because the population of Dierks isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The education level of Dierks citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.73% of adults 25 and older in Dierks have a college degree.
+The percentage of adults in Dierks who are college-educated is close to the national average for all communities of 21.84%: 19.73% of the adults in Dierks have a bachelor's degree or advanced degree.

 The per capita income in Dierks in 2022 was $22,692, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $90,768 for a family of four.
 Dierks also has one of the higher rates of people living in poverty in the nation, with 42.83% of its population below the federal poverty line.